 The FHLB offers demand and overnight deposits to members and to qualifying nonmembers.
 In addition, the FHLB offers short-term interest-bearing deposit programs to members, and in certain cases, to qualifying nonmembers.
-A member that services mortgage loans may deposit funds collected in connection with the mortgage loans at the FHLB, pending disbursement of such funds to the owners of the mortgage loans.
+A member that services mortgage loans may deposit funds collected in connection with the mortgage loans at the FHLB, pending disbursement of such funds.
 The FHLB classifies these funds as other interest-bearing deposits.
 Deposits classified as demand, overnight, and other pay interest based on a daily interest rate.
 Term deposits pay interest based on a fixed rate determined at the issuance of the deposit.